 La Costa Motel

-Okay, okay this is technically a motel, not a hotel but La Costa Motel this is one of our favourite spots to spend a night (or a few) on the Gold Coast.
-La Costa Motel has a retro, nostalgic feel complete with a white picket fence and colourful deck chairs in the courtyard, while the rooms are beautifully simple and have everything you need for a comfortable vacay (and yes they include a minibar if you forget to grab something for a nightcap).
-A short stroll to watch the sunrise over the sea, followed by a mid-morning acai bowl (from our favourites at Niche and Co) will make you never want to leave.
-Honestly, we might stay forever.
+Okay, okay this is technically a motel, not a hotel but La Costa Motel this is one of my favourite spots to spend a night (or a few) on the Gold Coast.
+La Costa Motel has a retro, nostalgic feel complete with a white picket fence and colourful deck chairs in the courtyard, while the rooms are beautifully simple, they have everything you need for a comfortable vacay (and yes they include a minibar if you forget to grab something for a nightcap).

 The Pink Hotel

 There’s fur throws, velvet rugs, custom neon-lit poetry by Coco Loberg and Smeg fridges stocked with Young Henry’s beers.
 When you’re ready to catch some of those gorgeous GC rays, head on upstairs to the rooftop where cabana beds await you, oh and some of the most incredible views of the coastline.
 Thirsty?
 Their rooftop bar Santeria will keep you refreshed with cocktails aplenty.
-Our top pick for the Gold Coast’s most Instagrammable hotel.
+Hungry?
+Head to dive bar Eddie's Grubhouse for burgs and wings.
+My top pick for the Gold Coast’s most Instagrammable hotel.
+Book here.

 Best Family-Friendly Hotels